Snapchat/KeyDB-docs/docs/armm-limitations.md

 ## Inter-master communciation traffic

-A single master node does not know the overall network topology that it is a part of.
-Hence without this knowledge, the master node must constantly relay messages to other masters/replica connected to it.
+A single master node only knows about its own immediate connections.
+It does not know the overall network topology that it is a part of and hence  must constantly relay messages to other masters/replica connected to it.
 This will increase the amount of traffic between masters per connection in the network topology.

 ## Last Write Wins Implications